rkonoplev/dniester/docs/en/MIGRATION_DRUPAL6.md

 ### UTF-8 / Cyrillic Encoding Issues

-If you encounter errors like `ERROR 1366 (HY000): Incorrect string value: '\xD0\x98\xD0\xBD...' for column 'title'`, it means that MySQL created your target table with an incorrect default collation (e.g., `latin1`).
-By default, MySQL 5.7 (and sometimes 8.0 depending on configuration) might use `latin1` unless explicitly specified.
+If you encounter errors like `ERROR 1366 (HY000): Incorrect string value: '\xD0\x98\xD0\xBD...' for column 'title'`, it means that your database created the target table with an incorrect default collation (e.g., `latin1`).
+By default, MySQL 5.7 (and sometimes 8.0, depending on configuration) might use `latin1` unless explicitly specified.

 #### Step 1: Check Table Encoding
 Inside your MySQL container (e.g., `news-mysql-drupal6` or `news-mysql`):
 ```sql
 SHOW CREATE TABLE a264971_dniester.node \G
 ```
-Usually, Drupal 6 tables are `DEFAULT CHARSET=utf8`.
+Typically, Drupal 6 tables have `DEFAULT CHARSET=utf8`.
 Now, check your new `content` table (it likely has `DEFAULT CHARSET=latin1`).

 #### Step 2: Recreate the Target Table with UTF-8
-If you find encoding issues, you might need to drop and re-create the affected table with the correct character set and collation.
+If you find encoding issues, you might need to drop and recreate the affected table with the correct character set and collation.
 For example, for the `content` table:

 ```sql
 DROP TABLE IF EXISTS content;